 We have not offered the AS level at Sixth Form.
 Our entry profile required students to obtain at least 5 or more 9-4 grades with 6s in the subjects that they wished to study at A-level.
-For Business, Economics, Government and Politics, Health and Social care, Law, Media studies.
+For Business, Economics, Government and Politics, Health and Social Care, Law, Criminology, Media studies.
 Psychology and Sociology we used students other subject GCSE attainment if they were not offered these at GCSE.
-Chemistry and Physics needed a 6 in Mathematics, and this was a recommendation for Computer Science.
-We offered resits in GCSE English Language and Mathematics for students who achieved a 3 grade in either subject.
+Chemistry and Physics need a 6 in Mathematics, and this was a recommendation for Computer Science.
+We offered resits in GCSE English Language and Mathematics for students who achieved a grade3 in either subject.

-The subjects introduced at A-level that are not offered at GCSE at Higham Lane School are Economics, Government and Politics, Law, Media Studies and Psychology.
+The subjects introduced at A-level that are not offered at GCSE at Higham Lane School are Economics, Government and Politics, Law, Criminology, Media Studies and Psychology.
 This also applies to the vast majority of students who join us from different schools.